Will Speck and Josh Gordon to Direct 'Lyle, Lyle, Crocodile' for Sony

 Sony Pictures announced on Monday that it will adapt the classic children’s book “Lyle, Lyle, Crocodile” into a film directed by Will Speck and Josh Gordon, with a release date set for July 22, 2022.

 Speck and Gordon’s past work includes the 2016 comedy “Office Christmas Party” as well as the Will Ferrell figure skating comedy “Blades of Glory.”
-They received an Oscar nomination in 1998 for their short film “Culture.”
+They received an Oscar nomination in 1998 for their short film “Culture” and are currently working on the Amblin sci-fi film “Distant” starring Anthony Ramos and Naomi Scott.
+In addition to directing “Lyle,” they will produce alongside Hutch Parker, with Dan Wilson and Kevin K. Vafi as executive producers

 Will Speck and Josh Gordon to Direct ‘Lyle, Lyle, Crocodile’ for Sony